Why Does Grounding Hurt Medical VQA? Benchmarking, Diagnosis, and Fine-Tuning of Vision-Language Models: Experiments

 We use three standard Med-VQA benchmarks, covering both radiology and pathology.
 Across all three we follow the common convention of categorizing questions as either \emph{closed-ended} (yes/no or single-word, e.g., ``are regions of the brain infarcted?'' $\to$ ``yes'') or \emph{open-ended} (descriptive, e.g., ``what abnormality is seen?'' $\to$ ``blind-ending loop of bowel arising from the cecum'').

 \textbf{VQA-RAD}~\cite{lau2018vqarad} contains 315 radiology images and 3,515 clinician-curated QA pairs.
-We evaluate on the 451-QA test split following the convention adopted by LLaVA-Med~\cite{li2023llavamed}.
-VQA-RAD does \emph{not} provide bounding-box annotations, so it is excluded from the SLAKE-derived grounding benchmark (Table~\ref{tab:grounding}) and from the GT-Grounding VQA condition; it is, however, included in Direct VQA and Self-Grounding VQA, since those do not require bounding-box ground truth.
+We evaluate on the standard 451-QA test split.
+VQA-RAD does \emph{not} provide bounding-box annotations, so we use it only for the VQA task and it is excluded from the grounding and GT-Ground experiments.

-\textbf{SLAKE}~\cite{liu2021slake} is a semantically labeled, knowledge-enhanced radiology dataset with 642 images, over 14,000 QA pairs, and rich spatial annotations (segmentation masks and bounding boxes for organs and pathologies).
-We use SLAKE \emph{twice}: (i) its 1{,}061-QA test split for VQA evaluation, and (ii) a grounding split that we programmatically derive from SLAKE's bounding-box annotations by generating an explicit grounding query (e.g., ``Locate the liver.'' or ``Locate the lung cancer.'') for each annotated target, yielding 418 image--query--bbox triples that span both anatomical structures (e.g., liver, kidneys, spleen) and pathological findings (e.g., lung cancer, cardiomegaly), used for the grounding benchmark and the GT-Grounding VQA condition.
+\textbf{SLAKE}~\cite{liu2021slake} is a semantically labeled, knowledge-enhanced radiology dataset with 642 images, over 14,000 QA pairs, and rich spatial annotations (segmentation masks and bounding boxes for organs and abnormalities).
+We use SLAKE \emph{twice}: (i) its 1{,}061-QA test split for VQA evaluation, and (ii) a grounding split that we programmatically derive from SLAKE's organ-level bounding boxes by generating an explicit grounding query (e.g., ``Locate the liver.'') for each annotated object, yielding 418 image--query--bbox triples for the grounding benchmark and for the GT-Ground VQA condition.

-\textbf{PathVQA}~\cite{he2020pathvqa} is a pathology Med-VQA dataset derived from medical textbooks, containing 4,998 images and 32,799 QA pairs.
-We evaluate on its 6,761-QA test split.
-PathVQA does not provide bounding-box annotations and is used only for the VQA task.
+We do not evaluate on PathVQA~\cite{he2020pathvqa}: it provides no bounding-box annotations, so it cannot support either the grounding benchmark or the GT-grounding condition that this study is built around.